 To assess our operating environment and deliver quality, value for money services that meet our customers' needs.
 This includes an annual assessment of rent affordability, regular reviews of service quality, restoring arrears levels and void turnaround times to pre-pandemic levels and the promotion of digital options to our customers.
-For the 2022-23 financial year the rent increase was kept well below inflation at 3.6%, our customer satisfaction survey showed that 95.9% of tenants surveyed were either fairly or very satisfied with our overall services and gross rent arrears levels reduced from 3.17% to 2.96%.
+For the 2023-24 financial year the rent increase was kept well below inflation at 5.0%, our monthly surveys continued to show high levels of customer satisfaction with our overall services and gross rent arrears levels reduced from 3.44% to 3.01%.

 To provide quality homes and neighbourhoods.
 This includes investing over £7.8m in major repairs and renewals during a three-year period, increasing investment in our pre-1919 tenements and building more new homes in the area, to offer a wider choice of house types and tenures.
-During the 2022-23 financial year our ongoing kitchen and bathroom replacement contract saw 120 kitchens and 12 bathrooms replaced at a cost of £755,000 and a further £607,500 spent on ad-hoc replacements of kitchens, bathrooms, and central heating systems.
-In addition, we were able to buy back the owners' shares of two shared ownership properties and put these into our general needs stock.
+During the 2023-24 financial year our kitchen and bathroom replacement contract was curtailed due to the contractor facing financial problems but did see 23 kitchens and 4 bathrooms replaced at a cost of £168,200.
+A new central heating replacement contract was started and resulted in 166 systems being replaced at a cost of £592,800 and a further £691,000 was spent on ad-hoc replacements of kitchens, bathrooms, and central heating systems.
+In addition, we were able to buy back the owner's share of one shared ownership property and purchase one other house in the area and put these into our general needs stock.

 To manage our assets well, by spending wisely.
 This includes meeting legal obligations in relation to tenant safety, developing our asset management information base and improving the energy efficiency of our housing stock.
-At the end of the 2022-23 financial year, 99% of our properties meet the Energy Efficiency Standards for Social Housing (EESSH), all properties have carbon monoxide detectors and smoke and heat detectors, and we have made further progress with our asset management strategy.
+At the end of the 2023-24 financial year, 99% of our properties meet the Energy Efficiency Standards for Social Housing (EESSH), all properties have carbon monoxide detectors and smoke and heat detectors, and we have made further progress with our asset management strategy.

 To work with local partners to provide support and opportunities to people in our communities.
 This includes acting as a community anchor organisation in our area of operation, working with partner organisations to bring relevant services and activities to our community and tackling social isolation by promoting regular activities and events within the community.
-During the 2022/23 financial year we continued to work closely with Tollcross Community Trust (TCT) and funded Tollcross Advice and Learning Centre at a cost of £115,000, funded a money advice service together with TCT and Shettleston Housing Association at a cost of £20,500 and attracted grant funding of more than £45,000 for cost-of-living support for residents, which was distributed in conjunction with TCT.
+During the 2023/24 financial year we continued to work closely with Tollcross Community Trust (TCT) and funded Tollcross Advice and Learning Centre at a cost of £117,000, funded a money advice service together with TCT and Shettleston Housing Association at a cost of £26,500 and attracted grant funding of more than £57,500 for cost-of-living support for residents, which was distributed in conjunction with TCT.